 Another benefit to engaging with the same individuals at local running groups is becoming more comfortable with your peers, offering feedback and getting/making suggestions from those who have seen your running style/technique each week.
 If you run at the same pace with the same people during every fun run, you’ll be able to boost each others’ confidence and offer recommendations and feedback that most strangers would be too shy to provide or be honest about.

 In addition to seeing familiar faces among your running teammates, you’re probably more likely to convince a close friend or family member to run with you if they don’t have to pay a fee!
 It can feel like quite an obligation to ask your best friend to spend money on a race they have no intention of training for.
 Want to convince them it’s going to be a good time without dipping into their pockets?
 You’re in luck!
-Free group runs can be a great opportunity to simply get together with your loved ones and enjoy a scenic trail at your own pace.
+Free group runs can be a great opportunity to simply get together with your loved ones and enjoy a scenic trail at your own pace in the right trail running gear.

 Studies show that people who join running clubs and groups are more likely to stick to a fitness routine when they know others are being a positive influence on them and are holding them accountable for their progress.